TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/52 - 1 Thessalonians/1 Thessalonians 2/1 Thessalonians 2.17.md

 ---

-But we, brethren, being bereaved of you for a short season, in presence not in heart, endeavored the more exceedingly to see your face with great desire:
+But we, brothers, being bereaved of you for a short season, in presence, not in heart, tried even harder to see your face with great desire,